AkhilGNair/crassy/README.md

 Sparklyr automates much of the process of getting the connector loaded into the Spark Context.
 Simply ensure that you have the correct connector by cross-referencing this [compatibility table](https://github.com/datastax/spark-cassandra-connector#version-compatibility) with the [Spark-Cassandra-Connector package releases](https://spark-packages.org/package/datastax/spark-cassandra-connector) and choose one of the setup options below:

 #### config.yml (recommended)
 Create a file named `config.yml` in the R project working directory.
 Sparklyr will automatically use the packages specified in this file.
+See http://spark.rstudio.com/deployment.html#configuration and https://github.com/rstudio/config.
 An example is:
 ```
 default:
   # local-only configuration